Old Town Scottsdale Real Estate Market Report — June 2026

 Maricopa County is the Phoenix metro hub and includes every adjacent city covered in this guide.
 The county page covers the full set of cities, submarkets, and unincorporated communities feeding the Phoenix housing market.

-▶Maricopa County Real Estate Guide◀Old Town Scottsdale Real Estate Schools & School Districts
+▶Maricopa County Real Estate Guide◀What Schools Serve Old Town Scottsdale Real Estate?

 Old Town Scottsdale Real Estate sits entirely inside Scottsdale Unified District (SUSD) boundaries.
 Per the Arizona Department of Education FY25 A-F Letter Grades release (April 15, 2026), Scottsdale Unified earned an A district letter grade across 30 schools.
 Old Town Scottsdale Real Estate addresses split across multiple SUSD elementary and middle school attendance zones plus three different SUSD high schools depending on exact street.
 Verify attendance zone by exact address with the district before any offer is written.